I actually wrote this some time ago, got distracted, and forgot about it until I saw this tweet:

 Things you know that you know

-becomes easy.
+This is the easy stuff and any process plan should start here.
+You’re on solid ground and planningbecomes easy.
 But the common misstep here is to fail to act on what you know that you know.
 Your

 domain knowledge is almost certainly incomplete, but you have something you can act on.
 This means you can begin working and solving problems quickly.
 You can gain measurable success sooner rather than later.
 And anymore, time wasted is success wasted.